Ourobore/Cavalry/README.md

 ## Test ouputs

-The test outputs and `diff` results are accessible in the `logs/[container]` directory.
+The tests outputs and `diff` results are accessible in the `logs/[container]` directory.
 No logs are kept if the test is a success, except if the `--no-clean` option is used (`diff` results are never kept if there is no differences, even with this option).

 <br/>